jianxiaoguo/addons/addons/postgresql-0.0.1/chart/postgresql/README.md

 - The Docker Official PostgreSQL image does not support replication.
 If you pass any replication environment variable, this would be ignored.
 The only environment variables supported by the Docker Official image are POSTGRES_USER, POSTGRES_DB, POSTGRES_PASSWORD, POSTGRES_INITDB_ARGS, POSTGRES_INITDB_WALDIR and PGDATA.
 All the remaining environment variables are specific to the Bitnami PostgreSQL image.
 - The Bitnami PostgreSQL image is non-root by default.
 This requires that you run the pod with `securityContext` and updates the permissions of the volume with an `initContainer`.
 A key benefit of this configuration is that the pod follows security best practices and is prepared to run on Kubernetes distributions with hard security constraints like OpenShift.
-- For OpenShift, one may either define the runAsUser and fsGroup accordingly, or try this more dynamic option: volumePermissions.securityContext.runAsUser="auto",securityContext.enabled=false,containerSecurityContext.enabled=false,shmVolume.chmod.enabled=false
+- For OpenShift, one may either define the runAsUser and fsGroup accordingly, or try this more dynamic option: volumePermissions.securityContext.runAsUser="auto",securityContext.enabled=false,shmVolume.chmod.enabled=false

 ### Deploy chart using Docker Official PostgreSQL Image